espsrc/FOREGROUNDS-FRIENDS/README.md

 ### 3. Execute the workflow

 The workflow consist of three main steps.
 The first step is the creation of a point source mask which it is optional as we are only using it for visualization purposes.
 In the second step we use two independent foreground removal algorithms to obtain the 21 cm signal.
 The first one is a polynomial fit in the visibilities and the second one is a PCA cleaning in the image.
-The best algorithm seems to be the PCA cleaning, so this is the one
+The best algorithm seems to be the PCA cleaning, so this is the one used to generate the cleaned images used for the power spectrum estimation.
+Last, we estimate the 2d power spectrum with their error bars for each of the six frequency bins.

 ## Workflow

-The workflow consists of four stages
+The workflow consists of three main stages:

 ### 1. create_mask (optional)